Grapes Nutrition: Polyphenols, Sugar Context, and the Resveratrol Reality

 The right comparison for grapes is not “grapes vs no sugar.”
 It is “whole grapes vs common snack alternatives and juice formats.”

 Whole grapes require chewing and carry water volume, which slows intake speed.
 Juice removes that structure and concentrates rapid carbohydrate delivery.
+That structural difference is why whole grapes have a lower glycemic index than grape juice.

 This is why users often tolerate whole grapes better for hunger and glycemic stability than equal-carbohydrate juice portions.